SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - When you call a method and specify a single actual parameter without specifying the name of the formal parameter in an assignment, the actual parameter is automatically assigned to the preferred parameter.

 The following example (which anticipates aspects described in the following sections, such as calling methods) shows a simple method with input parameters of type `i` (an addition is performed using the actual parameter values), where one parameter is preferred.
 The `IS SUPPLIED` addition in `COND` statements checks whether parameters are supplied.
 The final output shows the preferred parameter assigned automatically when the formal parameter is not specified explicitly.
-To try the example out, create a demo class named `zcl_some_class` and paste the code into it.
+To try the example out, create a demo class named `zcl_demo_abap` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.
 The example should display the following:

 ```
 IS SUPPLIED: num1 "X", num2 "X", num3 "X" / Addition result "9"